Dulles International Airport: Design and construction

 The civil engineering firm Ammann and Whitney was named lead contractor.
 The airport was dedicated by President John F. Kennedy and Eisenhower on November 17, 1962.
 As originally opened, the airport had three long runways (current day runways 1C/19C, 1R/19L, and 12/30) and one shorter one (where current taxiway Q is located).
 Its original name, Dulles International Airport, was changed in 1984 to Washington Dulles International Airport.

 The main terminal was designed in 1958 by famed Finnish-American architect Eero Saarinen, and it is highly regarded for its graceful beauty, suggestive of flight.
+The terminal was built without any concourses and gates as all aircraft were parked at remote sites.
+Passengers were bussed to their aircraft by way of mobile lounges that raised up to the aircraft level; some are still in use today.
+The first midfield terminal that included gates and jetbridges was constructed in 1985 when New York Air and other airlines began hub operations at Dulles.
 In the 1990s, the main terminal at Dulles was reconfigured to allow more space between the front of the building and the ticket counters.
 Additions at both ends of the main terminal more than doubled the structure's length.
 The original terminal at Taiwan Taoyuan International Airport in Taoyuan, Taiwan, was modeled after the Saarinen terminal at Dulles.

 The design included a landscaped man-made lake to collect rainwater, a low-rise hotel, and a row of office buildings along the north side of the main parking lot.
-The design also included a two-level road in front of the terminal to separate arrival and departure traffic and a federally owned limited access highway connecting the terminal to the Capital Beltway (I-495) about 17 mi to the east.
-(Eventually, the highway system grew to include a parallel toll road to handle commuter traffic and an extension to connect to I-66).
+The design also included a two-level road in front of the terminal to separate arrival and departure traffic and a federally owned limited access highway connecting the terminal to the Capital Beltway (I-495) about 17 mi to the east; the highway system eventually grew to include a parallel toll road to handle commuter traffic and an extension to connect to I-66.
 The access road had a wide median strip to allow the construction of a passenger rail line, which opened as an extension of the Washington Metro's Silver Line on November 15, 2022.